akazukin5151/atupp/README.md

 ![london_quadrants_map](examples/london_quadrants_map.png)

-London: map of the population points coloured by its quadrants in the scatterplot above
+London: map of the population points coloured by its quadrants in the scatterplot above.
+The red points closely follow the tube stations.
+There is not a lot of people that live 500m within a station, so it is low population but "high" number of stations near it.
+The blue points also follow tube stations but closer to the city center, which makes sense as the population are higher nearer the center.
+Most of London is yellow or green - that is, with few stations close by, regardless of population.
+Yellow is for high population and green is for low population, which is why yellow points are tend to be more central than green, which is properly "rural".

 ![tokyo_quadrants_map](examples/tokyo_quadrants_map.png)

-Tokyo: map of the population points coloured by its quadrants in the scatterplot above
+Tokyo: map of the population points coloured by its quadrants in the scatterplot above.
+The red points also closely matches the train stations, except for central Tokyo.
+The red quadrant indicates points with normal population, which excludes the high population points in the urban center.
+The other differentiator is "high" number of stations near it, so it obviously will coalesce around train stations.
+Green points are also normal population but without stations nearby, which is everywhere else except for the urban center.
+There is one exemption for the red points - the imperial residence in the center of the city.
+Both yellow and blue points indicate high population.
+The blue points are more concentrated in the urban center, which has higher population, and is roughly Tokyo Prefecture, Kanagawa Prefecture, and some cities in Chiba and Saitama Prefectures.
+The yellow points are the "suburban" places, including more of Saitama and the northern portion of the Kanto Plain.

 # Data sources